What makes a good citizen?

 What forces work for and against supranational cooperation among nations?

 There are many forces present in the EU that work for and against supranational cooperation.
-One centripetal force working for the supranational cooperation is the Euro, this is because it makes travel and trade easier.
+One centripetal force working for supranational cooperation is the Euro, the currency used in most EU countries.
+Using the same currency makes travel and trade easier.
 For example, if you wanted to move from Spain to Germany, you could still use the same currency in the two different countries.
-One centrifugal force that's against supranational cooperation is language, this is because there are many different languages and it is harder to communicate.
-For example if you lived in Greece and went to Italy for work, you would have to get used to the totally different language being spoken there.
+One centrifugal force that works against supranational cooperation is language.
+This works against supranational cooperation because there are many different languages and it is harder to communicate.
+For example, if you lived in Greece and went to Italy for work, you would have to get used to the totally different language being spoken there.
+In terms of the supranational government, having to translate documents into all langauges slows down decision making.
 Centripetal and centrifugal forces are both at work in the supranational cooperation of the EU.